-We have not generated any revenues, have incurred net losses since inception and do not expect to generate revenues in the near term.
-Factors such as these and our projected cash burn raised substantial doubt about our ability to continue as a going concern for at least one year from the issuance of these financial statements.
-However, management has substantial latitude as to the timing and amount of the expenses it incurs, and such latitude and control of those expenditures alleviated the substantial doubt.
-We believe, due in part to such latitude and control, that we have sufficient capital to meet our operating expenses and obligations for the next twelve months from the date of this filing.
+As reflected in the financial statements, we had an accumulated deficit as of December 31, 2020 and 2019, as well as recurring losses and negative cash flows from operating activities from inception.
+These factors raise substantial doubt about our ability to continue as a going concern for at least one year from the issuance of these financial statements.
+However, based on current budget assumptions, projected cash burn, the cash and investments on hand as of December 31, 2020 and funding of approximately \$1 million received from equity exercises subsequent to December 31, 2020, we believe that we have sufficient capital to meet our operating expenses and obligations for the next twelve months from the date of this filing.
 However, if unanticipated difficulties or circumstances arise, we may require additional capital sooner to support our operations.
 If we are unable to raise additional capital whenever necessary, we may be forced to decelerate or curtail our research and development activities and/or other operations until such time as additional capital becomes available.
 Such limitation of our activities would allow us to slow our rate of spending and extend our use of cash until additional capital is raised.
-There can be no reasonable terms.
+There can be no assurance that such a plan would be successful.
+There is no assurance that additional financing will be available when needed or that we will be able to obtain such financing on reasonable terms.